tc39/proposal-import-attributes/README.md

 ### Module attributes

 Hosts would all be required to give a common interpretation to `"json"`, defined in the JavaScript specification, that `json` is the parsed JSON document (no named exports).

-Further attributes and module types beyond `json` modules could be added in future TC39 proposals as well as in hosts.
-All module attributes and type values are required to be registered in the [module attributes registry](./REGISTRY.md).
-HTML and CSS modules are also under consideration, and these may use similar explicit `type` syntax when imported--these proposals are tracked in [REGISTRY.md](./REGISTRY.md).
+Further attributes and module types beyond `json` modules could be added in future TC39 proposals as well as by hosts.
+HTML and CSS modules are also under consideration, and these may use similar explicit `type` syntax when imported.

-NOTE: The idea of a registry like this is a very early idea for discussion; it doesn't have consensus yet, and we'd be open discussing alternatives.

-JavaScript implementations *must* reject attributes and type values which are not tracked, and *should* reject attributes which are not implemented in their environment (rather than ignoring them).
+JavaScript implementations are encouraged to reject attributes and type values which are not implemented in their environment (rather than ignoring them).
 This is to allow for maximal flexibility in the design space in the future--in particular, it enables new module attributes to be defined which change the interpretation of a module, without breaking backwards-compatibility.

 Note that all environments are required to support JSON modules with this explicit syntax, but *may* support modules without it.
 For example, on the Web, JSON modules would only be supported with the explicit type, but Node.js *may* decide to also support JSON modules without this declaration.
 However, all environments *must* support the explicitly `type`-declared JSON modules.